Survival and Flourishing

 Can I apply for a grant when there are no grant rounds open?

-You can apply at any time via our rolling application form, but your application will not be reviewed for funding by the S-process until we organize a grant round.
+You can apply at any time via our rolling application form, but your application will not be reviewed for funding by the S-Process until we organize a grant round.
 If you need funding urgently, you may want to consider applying for a Speculation Grant.
 Speculation Grants are an additional type of grant SFF offers that expedites funding to organizations.
 To learn more, see here.